Chrissy Metz Promises ‘Closure’ On Jack’s Death On ‘This Is Us’ Season 2

 “I was so surprised and saddened — not just because he passed but the way he did.”

-Take a look at the video below to see This Is Us star Chrissy Metz’ complete sit down interview on the Today Show.
+Take a look at the video below to see This Is Us star Chrissy Metz’ complete sit-down interview on the Today Show.

 This Is Us returns to NBC for its second season on Tuesday, Sept.
 26 at 9 p.m.
 ET.